Heaters Heaters — Can Pool Heaters Be Repaired? Complete Repair Guide 2026

 When Professional Repair is Required

 Gas line work, 240V electrical connections, and refrigerant handling require licensed professionals.
+For a gas heater that lights but won't heat, the likely repairs (gas valve, burner, heat exchanger, gas pressure) are not safe DIY jobs and should go to a licensed technician.
 Many areas require permits for heater repairs or replacements.
 Additionally, warranty coverage often requires professional installation and repair.

 Maintenance to Prevent Future Repairs